Checking your criminal record

 Criminal record checks for jobs advertised as ‘public sector positions’ are covered by specific recruitment guidelines.
 The guidelines usually say that checks should only be completed for the people who are to be offered jobs.
 The guidelines suggest that people be given an opportunity to discuss any criminal history, usually with the human resources manager, before a final decision about employment is made.

-The public sector agency should consider a number of circumstances, including the age of the prior finding of guilt, your age at the time, the number of convictions, the sentence imposed by the court, Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of rehabilitation including subsequent work experience, and any extenuating circumstances.
+The public sector agency should consider a number of circumstances, including the age of the prior finding of guilt, your age at the time, the number of convictions, the sentence imposed by the court, evidence of rehabilitation including subsequent work experience, and any extenuating circumstances.
 The main thing for your potential employer to consider is whether the criminal record is relevant to your employment.

 If you are unsure about whether you have to disclose a previous criminal record for a job, you should seek legal advice from a lawyer who practices in employment law (see Chapter 2.4: Legal services that can help).